-HRMS will not retroactively collect taxes from an employee, but will refund an employee and correctly adjust the employer amounts (both collect or refund).
+Depending on the tax type, HRMS may not retroactively collect taxes from an employee, but will refund an employee and correctly adjust the employer amounts (both collect or refund).

 For this example, the employee’s exemption will be effective for one pay period only, therefore dated with the check date for the period exempted.

 In the Direct Selection Infotype STy, enter the appropriate Subtype for your exemption:

 - WA - State Exemptions

 Exemption selections are as follows:

 - R - Exempt, reportable: use for an employee that is exempt from taxation, but whose earnings are reportable.

 - X - Exempt, partly reportable: use for an employee when no tax is withheld and the /6XX wage types are built, but the /7XX wage types are not.

 - Y - Exempt, not reportable: use for an employee that is both exempt from certain taxes and whose earnings should not be reported, such as a foreign national.